 There are three companies that look after campsites on the O Circuit – CONAF, Vertice and Fantástico Sur.
 I’d suggest sticking with Vertice and Fantastico Sur because at least someone answers emails in a prompt fashion.
 The CONAF campsites are free but good luck booking.

-You can choose between campsites and refugios.
+You can choose between campsites and refugios on a trek in Patagonia.
 We have elected to have more privacy with camping on a platform but we still get access most days to hot showers and cooked meals.
 Prices for four of us with 6 dinners, 3 lunches and 5 or 6 breakfasts is $US1872 or $US468 each.

-We’ll take the bus at 7 AM from Puerto Natales into Torres del Paine National Park – a two hour drive away for a cost of somewhere betwwen $US 8 -11 per person one way, $US 15 round-trip.
+We’ll take thebusat 7 AM from Puerto Natales into Torres del Paine National Park – a two hour drive away for a cost of somewhere between $US 8 -11 per person one way, $US 15 round-trip.
 In the park we’ll get a proper map and pay for our camping permit and entrance fee.

-Our route on the O Circuit in Torres del Paine
+Our trek in Patagonia on the O Circuit in Torres del Paine

 Day 1: Laguna Amarga park office – Serón (booked with Fantastico Sur) – 4 – 6 hours of hiking.
 Full board.
 WiFi available for a fee – and supposedly available in a few other spots.
 Will update in February.